My Sister Sam: Release

 1988 Writers Guild of America strike which affected the production of other television series for CBS and the other two major television networks (NBC, ABC).
 CBS chose to move My Sister Sam yet again to Tuesday nights.
 By April, ratings had failed to improve and the series was again pulled from the lineup.
 CBS announced the series' cancellation in May 1988, leaving 12 episodes of the second season unaired.

 Syndication

-After the series was canceled by CBS, the USA Network picked up syndication rights and eventually aired all 44 episodes, including those never shown on CBS.
+After the series was canceled by CBS, the USA Network picked up syndication rights began airing in June 1989, a month before Schaeffer's death and eventually aired all 44 episodes, including 12 aforementioned unaired episodes were never shown on CBS.

 Home media

 The show's pilot episode appeared on the bonus disc Warner Bros.
 50 Years of TV Commemorative: Volume 2.
 It was packaged with some releases of Murphy Brown Season 1 DVD set.

+Aftermath

+On July 18, 1989, more than a year after My Sister Sam had been canceled, series cast member Rebecca Schaeffer was fatally shot in the doorway of her Los Angeles apartment building by Robert John Bardo, an obsessed fan from Tucson, Arizona, who had been stalking her for three years.
+His obsession with Schaefer began after he saw a commercial for the sitcom.
+Bardo was later arrested upon returning to his native Tucson the next day.
+The following month, the surviving cast members reunited to film a public service announcement for the Center to Prevent Handgun Violence in Schaeffer's honor, this would lead to the first anti-stalking law in the United States.